 HJ: What can the rest of the warfighter community do to help?

-BC: I could use the support of veteran community as I work through this issue.
+BC: I could use the support of the veteran community as I work through this issue.
 You can follow me on Facebook and get the whole story.
 But look, this issue that I’m facing isn’t just my issue, it’s symptomatic of the systemic issues that the whole veteran community faces.
-We need to keep pushing, to keep getting our stories out there and our voices heard There are a lot of us out there right now generating social capital; we’ve got Nick Irving with his book and TV deals, we’ve got Blackside Concepts and SOFREP keeping the community informed and making them think, we’ve got REDCON1 and Soldier Hard making warfighter music.
+We need to keep pushing, to keep getting our stories out there and our voices heard.
+There are a lot of us out there right now generating social capital; we’ve got Nick Irving with his book and TV deals, we’ve got Blackside Concepts and SOFREP keeping the community informed and making them think, we’ve got REDCON1 and Soldier Hard making warfighter music.
 We’ve got Girls for Gunslingers and Grunt Style blowing up huge.
 Hell, we’ve even got Ranger Up and Article 15 making a feature-length movie.
-What we have now is social capital; as a community we need to take that social capital and translate it into political influence.
+What we have now is social capital; as a community, we need to take that social capital and translate it into political influence.
 We need to make it clear really quick that we’re here to lead.
 The warfighter community believes in America… that’s what America is lacking, people who have political power AND America’s best interests at heart.

 We also need to stop preaching to our own choir.
-As a group we’re only as big as our biggest social media page… what is that, maybe one million people?
+As a group, we’re only as big as our biggest social media page… what is that maybe one million people?
 It should be 23 million!
 And it won’t be that big until we get organized and get our stories out there.
-First one guy says “this happened to me,” then someone else says “Hey that happened to me too,” and if we get enough people organized well enough, we realize how widespread the problem is, and we can cash in some of that social capital and make good things happen politically.
+First, one guy says “this happened to me,” then someone else says “Hey that happened to me too,” and if we get enough people organized well enough, we realize how widespread the problem is, and we can cash in some of that social capital and make good things happen politically.

 HJ: Good luck tomorrow brother, I know it’s going to be a big day for you.
 We all hope things work out in your favor, but if you do end up going to jail for doing what you believe is right, the warfighter community has your back.